Lupus and Low Disease Activity

 Greco, C. M., Nakajima, C.,& Manzi, S. (2013).
 Updated review of complementary and alternative medicine treatments for systemic lupus erythematosus.
 Current Rheumatology Report.
 15(11) 378-392.
 Retrieved from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3898893/pdf/nihms528344.pdf

 Liz Heintz is a technical and creative writer who received her BA in Communications, Advocacy, and Relational Communications from Marylhurst University in Lake Oswego, Oregon.
 She most recently worked for several years in the healthcare industry.
 A native of San Francisco, California, Liz now calls the beautiful Pacific Northwest home.

 All images unless otherwise noted are property of and were created by Kaleidoscope Fighting Lupus.
 To use one of these images, please contact us at [email protected] for written permission; image credit and link-back must be given to Kaleidoscope Fighting Lupus.

 All resources provided by us are for informational purposes only and should be used as a guide or for supplemental information, not to replace the advice of a medical professional.
 The personal views do not necessarily encompass the views of the organization, but the information has been vetted as a relevant resource.
-We encourage you to be your strongest advocate and always contact your medical provider with any specific questions or concerns.
+We encourage you to be your strongest advocate and always contact your healthcare practitioner with any specific questions or concerns.

 Hey, like this post?
 Why not share it with a buddy?